Aurelia Brădeanu

 Aurelia Brădeanu (née Stoica; born 5 May 1979) is a Romanian handballer who last played for CSM Bucharest.
 She participated at the 2000 Summer Olympics in Sydney, at the 2008 Summer Olympics in Beijing and at the 2016 Summer Olympics in Rio de Janeiro.
-She is among the top 10 all-time league goalscorers of Győri Audi ETO KC, with 656 goals in 155 appearances.
+She is among the top 10 all-time league goalscorers of Győri ETO KC, with 656 goals in 155 appearances.
 Brădeanu was the captain of Romania and retired from the national team on 27 November 2016.